 To prevent post-braces movement, the orthodontist will prescribe a retainer, which fits over your teeth with just enough pressure to hold them.
 Most likely, your orthodontist will fit you for a removable retainer, which he typically will ask you to wear most of the time for the first few months and subsequently at night.
 Fixed retainers also are an option depending on your treatment plan.
 At first, your retainer might cause discomfort or pressure on your teeth.
 This will resolve as your mouth adjusts to the appliance.

 Grinding and clenching your teeth (either at night or throughout the day) leads to tooth movement, as the continual thrusting pushes the upper arch out of alignment.
 If you are grinding or clenching at night, your dentist may need to create a mouthguard for you to wear during sleep.
 Mouthguards are made of a thin, plastic material similar to your retainer.
 However, mouthguards are more durable than retainers, so you might need to wear one in addition to your retainer if you experience significant grinding and clenching at night.

 If you have a desk job, poor posture actually can lead to tooth movement.
 This is because many people rest their chin in their hands as they slouch toward their computer screens.
 This might seem innocuous enough, but if you do it regularly over a period of months or years, the slight pressure may actually move your teeth.
 Make sure your desk does not sit too high or low, that your computer screen is not too far from you, and that your chair has back support.

 Are you interested in starting orthodontic treatment?
-Contact us today to schedule a free consultation with one of our board-certified orthodontists.
+Contact us today to schedule a complimentary consult with one of our board-certified orthodontists.